-something goes wrong?
+What happens if something goes wrong?
+If an error occurs, designated personnel must take the following corrective actions.
 Applied On-Farm Importance If the Care of Sick and Injured Pigs SOP (SOP 7.6) is unavailable or incomplete, the personnel in charge must ensure the SOP is developed, implemented and monitored.
 1 If barn personnel are not capable of detecting injuries, sick animals or behavioral vices, the Site Manager must ensure all personnel are trained on recognizing those conditions.
-Complete R-2 Incident Report Mandatory
+Mandatory Complete R-2 Incident Report